For questions about the WHAS Crusade for Children grant process,

 please call Grants Manager Debbie Billingsley at (502) 582-7706.

-Click here to download the Agency Report Form.
+Click here to fill out and submit the online Agency Report Form.

 Click here to download the Agency Reimbursement Form.

 WHAS Crusade for Children grants are made to non-profit agencies, schools and hospitals that help children with special needs up to age 18.
 The term “special needs” is defined as physical, mental, emotional and medical needs.